Wosniak/SimpleCashFlow/README.md

 To configure your IdP, change the Authority and Audience paramenter on IdP Section of SimpleCashFlow.WebApi appsettings.json, inserting the correct values for your environment

-On development fase, Auth0 was a chaice as IdP.
+On development fase, Auth0 was a choice as IdP.

-To configure
+If you chose to run with docker compose, all data files neede to run Postgress are bundled, there´s no need to run migrations.

+If you plan to run localy, it will be needed to run migritions on yous Postgres instance first.

 ### Visual Studio 2022 Community